fengdingbo/ahui132.github.io/_posts/java-jedis.md

 ## disable replication / upon failing master, promote a slave
 You may want to promote a slave to be the new master.
+You should:

-You should first (try to) disable replication of the offline master first, then, in case you have several slaves, enable replication of the remaining slaves to the new master:
+1. first (try to) disable replication of the offline master first,
+2. then, in case you have several slaves, enable replication of the remaining slaves to the new master:

     slave1jedis.slaveofNoOne();
     slave2jedis.slaveof("192.168.1.36", 6379);